kavhad/dotnet-react-vertical-slice/minimal-api/README.md

 |- obj/        # Folder used to store files used for build and debugging.
 |- Features/   # Each vertical slice has all code in it's Feature-folder in this folder.
    | - Todo    # Todo-feature which is an example of a vertical slice
-   | - Swagger # Swagger-feature to enable api documentation generated
+   | - Swagger # Swagger-feature to enable api documentation generation
 |- IApiBuilder.cs # interface which supports vertical slicing of Minimal API
 |- IModelBuilder.cs # interface which supports vertical slicing of DbContext.
 |- AppDbContext.cs # Application EF Core DbContext